Osteochondrodysplasias (Osteochondrodysplastic Dwarfism)

 In achondroplasia, treatment with human growth hormone is generally not effective.
 An increase in adult height may be achieved by surgical limb lengthening.
 In this and other nonlethal osteochondrodysplasias, surgery (eg, hip replacement) can help improve joint function.
 Hypoplasia of the odontoid process can predispose to subluxation of the 1st and 2nd cervical vertebrae and compression of the spinal cord.
 Therefore, the odontoid process should be evaluated preoperatively and, if it is abnormal, the patient’s head should be carefully supported when hyperextended for endotracheal intubation during anesthesia.

-Because the inheritance pattern in most types is known, genetic counseling can be effective.
-Organizations such as Little People of America ( www.lpaonline.org ) provide resources for affected people and act as advocates on their behalf.
+Because the inheritance pattern and gene mutations in most types are known, genetic counseling can be effective.
+Organizations such as Little People of America provide resources for affected people and act as advocates on their behalf.
 Similar societies are active in other countries.